tucah1/KS-Prevoz/README.md

 Canton Sarajevo and appropriate routes from point A to point B. It will also make schedule updating and notification sharing easier for administration of public transport company.

 The web application is created in JavaScript.
 The frontend was implemented using React.js (with Redux as state manager) while the backend was done using Node.js, Express, and mySQL.
-Web application uses Google Maps API for routes finding, as well as Google Drive API for file storage (.csv file that contain schedule information).
+Web application utilizes Google Maps API for routes finding, as well as Google Drive API for file storage (.csv files that contain schedules information).
 All schedule data shown on the website is scraped from https://gras.ba/bs/.

 Check out the application by following [this link](https://ksprevoz.herokuapp.com/).